MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 **9.1.
 From the Nordic Wallet Launch callbacks will be sent from new DNS address**

 Please make sure that these DNS addresses are allowed through your firewall https://developer.vippsmobilepay.com/docs/developer-resources/servers/#vipps-request-servers
+Above DNS addresses will also be used to call token retrieval endpoint for merchants who are using OAuth2 authentication.

 **9.2.
 Callback changes**